BadIdeaFactory/corporate/documents/operating.md

 3. A vote is held.

-If the vote passes, as defined in Section 5, then after the Plotting Session ends the new Corporate Overlord is onboarded and ownership of the company is redistributed so that each overlord owns an equal share.
+If the vote passes, as defined in Section 5, then after the Plotting Session ends the new Corporate Overlord is on-boarded and ownership of the company is redistributed so that each overlord owns an equal share.